paultanger/Fraud_Detection/pair.md

         * validation and testing methodology
         * parameter tuning involved in generating the model
         * further steps you might have taken if you were to continue the project.
-* Always be committing (ABC) to Github
-    * clean and modular code
-    * Comments for every method

 #### [Deliverable]: Pickled model

-Use `cPickle` to serialize your trained model and store it in a file.
+1. Use `cPickle` to serialize your trained model and store it in a file.
 This is going to allow you to use the model without retraining it for every prediction, which would be ridiculous.

 ### Step 3: Prediction script

 Take a few raw examples and store them in json or csv format in a file called `test_script_examples` or the like.

 #### [Deliverable]: Prediction script

-Write a script `predict.py` that reads in a single example from `test_script_examples`, vectorizes it, unpickles the model, predicts the label, and outputs the label probability (print to standard out is fine).
+1. Write a script `predict.py` that reads in a single example from `test_script_examples`, vectorizes it, unpickles the model, predicts the label, and outputs the label probability (print to standard out is fine).

     This script will serve as a sort of conceptual and code bridge to the web app you're about to build.

     Each time you run the script, it will predict on one example, just like a web app request.
 You may be thinking that unpickling the model everytime is quite inefficient and you'd be right; we'll remove that inefficiency in the web app.

 ### Step 4: Database